JetBrains/teamcity-documentation/topics/vcs-checkout-rules.md

  The paths specified in the checkout rules of one VCS root conflict (intersect) with checkout rules of another VCS root.
 This may cause problems in "checkout on agent" mode.
  ```

-To workaround this issue, resolve the conflicts between the checkout rules or change the checkout mode to "[server-side](vcs-checkout-mode.md#server-checkout)".
+To work around this issue, resolve the conflicts between the checkout rules or change the checkout mode to "[server-side](vcs-checkout-mode.md#server-checkout)".

 When entering rules, note the following:
 * To enter multiple rules, each rule should be entered on a separate line.